 The most wealthy people in America are often business owners.
 Jeff Bezos, the founder of Amazon, is worth $145 billion, while Warren Buffet is worth $80.8 billion.
 Buffet is considered a frugal billionaire.

 Despite his massive wealth, he still lives in the Nebraska home he bought in 1958 for $31,500.
 And while he bought a vacation beach house in California for $150,000 in 1971, he ended up selling it for $7.5 million.
 (Curious about billionaire routines?
 Learn more in this article!)

-The difference between being rich and wealthy
+What is the difference between rich and wealthy

 So, what is the difference between rich and wealthy?
 Well, there is a bit more to being rich vs wealthy than how much money you have in your bank account.
 In fact, it’s possible for someone who makes less than a rich person to actually be wealthier than the rich person with the fancy car and latest fashion designs.

 That’s because rich people spend a lot of money, but wealthy people save and invest most of their money.
 Wealthy people might have a lot of money, but they don’t spend it all in one go.
 And they certainly don’t use debt unless it’s for a very clear purpose, such as an investment on a house.